“Adopt Blockchain or be disrupted”. How one tiny technology can give the financial world a global makeover

 Company’s internal onboarding analysis showed that the automated verification system of one of the largest KYC vendors could not accurately perform biometric verification and verification of identification documents.
 This resulted in massive rejections of customers who presented correct data.

-Coindeal has implemented the elements of the BASIS ID KYC software solution (widget as a microservice) to ensure the collection of necessary documents for the customer’s identity verification and likeness checking.
+Coindeal has implemented the elements of the BASIS ID KYC and AML Solution (widget as a microservice) to ensure the collection of necessary documents for the customer’s identity verification and likeness checking.

 1. Number of customers that were using the services has increased due to a careful approach to verification procedure with no compromise in the level of compliance.